firasmidani/firasmidani.github.io/_posts/2019-07-11-midani-bacterial-growth-primer.md

     assumed to be linear.
 This linearity range can be inferred with a series of calibration of experiments

+[^2]: This value has many names that are used interchangeably; another
-[^2]: See Zwietering et *al.*.
+    example is the intrinsic growth rate.
+See See Zwietering et *al.*.
 Modeling of the Bacterial Growth Curve.
     *Applied and Environmental Microbiology*.
-1990

-[^3]: This value has many names that are used interchangeably; another
-    example is the intrinsic growth rate, see Sprouffke and Wanger.
+1990 and Sprouffke and Wanger.
     Growthcurver: an R package for obtaining interpretable metrics from microbial growth curves *BMC Bioinformatics*.
 2016